China searches for victims, flight recorders after first plane crash in 12 years | Business

 State media have described the situation as "grim", and that the possibility of all onboard perishing could not be ruled out.
 The crash site was hemmed in by mountains on three sides, according to state media reports, with access provided by just one tiny path.
 Rain was forecast in the area this week.

-The last crash of a commercial jetliner in China was in 2010 when an Embraer E-190 regional jet flown by Henan Airlines crashed, killing 44 of 96 people on board.
+The last crash of a commercial jetliner in China was in 2010 when an Embraer E-190 regional jet flown by Henan Airlines crashed in northeast China, killing 44 of 96 people on board.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)